Reverse Mortgages in Arizona: All You Need to Know

-With EasyKnock, retirees get the best option.
-You sell your home to us and convert your home equity to cash, all while still being able to remain a tenant in your home.
+Through a sale-leaseback program, retirees may get the best option.
+You sell your home and convert your equity to cash, all while still being able to remain a tenant in your home.

-If you’re looking to access your home equity as a senior homeowner, we may have a solution for you!
-Learn the pros and cons of getting a reverse mortgage in Arizona.
+If you’re looking to access your home equity as a senior homeowner, learn the pros and cons of getting a reverse mortgage in Arizona.
 If you are still unsure of options for reverse mortgages after reading this article, consult a financial advisor to discuss your options.

 - Sixty and me.
 TOM SELLECK SAYS REVERSE MORTGAGES AREN’T GIVING AWAY THE FARM – DO YOU AGREE? https://sixtyandme.com/tom-selleck-says-reverse-mortgages-arent-giving-away-the-farm-do-you-agree/